 |The Game played with cards from "6 nimmt!". |

 (The contents of the piles of cards should normally not be visible, methinks.)

-Voila, four excellent, different enough games – accommodating 1 to 10 players, ranging from bluffing to coop, using one small deck of cards!
+four five excellent, different enough games – accommodating 1 to 10 players, ranging from bluffing to coop, using one small deck of cards!
 (Of course, I hope you have bought the original games mentioned here if you chose to do a stunt like this, as otherwise this would not be very nice towards the good people that designed and developed these most excellent games.)

 So, did I miss any?
 Can you think of any other hierarchy of components for games?
 Could one, for example, want to play For Sale with components from 6 nimmt/The Game/No Thanks! for "building"-cards and another set for "check"-cards?
 (Probably divide numbers by 2 to get the same distribution as the original game...)
 Also, Game of Trains components could be used to play No Thanks! and Kobayakawa, but not "6 nimmt!" nor "The Game" – or vice versa.
 One should probably make a huge graph of all relations between games like this - to find even more "ultimater" game components for future travels!

 Most games, non-Japanese games that is, also comes in ludicrously unnecessarily huge boxes.
 (Splendor, I'm looking (especially) at you!)
 A couple of years ago I packed lots of games into the box of Minivilles (French version of Machi Koro) – Splendor, For Sale, Eight-Minute Empire, along with Minivilles itself fit snuggly the box.
 (Only coins from one game came along, otherwise all components were present.)
 But that is probably meat for another blog post...